ambriah83/equip-iq/AI_INSTRUCTIONS.md

 3. USE tested prompts from:
    https://github.com/ambriah83/equip-iq/blob/main/PROMPTS.md

+4. **CRITICAL**: After EVERY work session:
+   - If you can write to files: UPDATE these files directly
-4. After our session, UPDATE or tell me what to update in:
+   - If you cannot write: Tell me exactly what to update
-   - PROGRESS.md - What we accomplished
+   - PROGRESS.md - What we accomplished (with date and who made changes)
    - PROMPTS.md - New prompts that worked
    - TROUBLESHOOTING.md - Issues we fixed

 Do NOT create new documentation files.
 Use the existing ones listed above.
+Always update PROGRESS.md - this is how we track all changes across AI tools!
 ```

 ## For AI with GitHub Access (Claude, Claude Code)